ycm-core/YouCompleteMe/README.md

 ### The `g:ycm_goto_buffer_command` option

 Defines where `GoTo*` commands result should be opened.
-Can take one of the following values:
+Can take one of the following values: `'same-buffer'`, `'split'`, or `'split-or-existing-window'`.
-`[ 'same-buffer', 'split', 'split-or-existing-window' ]`
 If this option is set to the `'same-buffer'` but current buffer can not be switched (when buffer is modified and `nohidden` option is set), then result will be opened in a split.
 When the option is set to `'split-or-existing-window'`, if the result is already open in a window of the current tab page (or any tab pages with the `:tab` modifier; see below), it will jump to that window.
 Otherwise, the result will be opened in a split as if the option was set to `'split'`.

 To customize the way a new window is split, prefix the `GoTo*` command with one of the following modifiers: `:aboveleft`, `:belowright`, `:botright`,